-Recently one of my advanced creative writing students confided that she’s struggling on this, the eve of her graduation with a degree in English.
-She and I struck up an email conversation about how the question, “What will you do with an English degree?” is an especially hard one to answer for those of us who want to write–and sense it isn’t even safe to say so.
+Recently one of my advanced creative writing students and I struck up an email conversation about how the question, “What will you do with an English degree?” is an especially hard one to answer for those of us who want to write and can tell it isn’t safe to admit it.
 Here’s my answer to her, to you, and to anyone else who might be wondering how to carve a big chunk of writing time out of your life without killing yourself.
-My post isn’t very creative, but I hope it’s helpful.

-Let’s say, for the sake of convenience (mine), you want to be a writer (rather than a painter, a potter, a mime), but you’re not sure how you’re going to make rent, let alone retirement.
-One of my students recently talked with me about this very conflict, and I realized that over the years since I earned my MFA in Fiction Writing back in 1990, I’ve noticed a few things that might help her, and you, think the options through.
+Let’s say, for the sake of convenience (mine), you want to be a writer (rather than a painter, a potter, or a mime), but you’re not sure how you’re going to make rent, let alone save for retirement.
+I earned my MFA in Fiction Writing back in 1990, and since then I’ve noticed a few things that might help you think your options through.
 If the decisions seem as if they lead way off the mainstream and include heartbreak, it might be because they do.

-Like a lot of other writers, I teach writing at a university, and like a lot more of us every year, I’m an adjunct professor.
-Back in the nineties and a long time afterward, a lot of us expected that teaching at a university would give us a balanced life.
+Like a lot of other writers, I teach writing at a university, and like more and more of us, I’m an adjunct professor.
+Back in the nineties and a long time afterward, lots of us smart, ambitious students expected that teaching at a university would give us a balanced life.
 We’d practice our craft half the time, the rest of the time bestow the wisdom gained from that practice, and earn accolades and a comfortable wage along the way.

 Where I live, an adjunct works without benefits, contracted by the semester only, for a few thousand dollars per fifteen-week course.
 I actually quit a juicy full-time gig with great benefits to take this job, but more on that later.

-I heard on a podcast (many of my statements now begin, “I heard on a podcast”) that when it comes to living as an artist, you get one of three options:
+When it comes to living as an artist, it seems you get one of three options:

 - get a so-called real job and wedge writing into nights and weekends,

-- embrace poverty with a shit job and devote all your time to your writing,
+- embrace poverty with a shit part-time job and devote most of your time to writing,

 Here are a few things I’ve noticed about those options, but first . . .

-Some my students believe, as I once did, that they’ll be the fierce few to land a full-time writing professorship.
-I do have colleagues who reeled cushy teaching gigs, some with no more talent and even less effort than the rest of us.
-Some of them enjoy low teaching loads, publish regularly, and jet-set on book tours.
+Some my students believe, as I once did, that they’ll be the fierce few to score a full-time writing professorship.
+I do have colleagues who got cushy tenure-track teaching posts, some with no more talent or drive than the rest of us.
+Some even have low teaching loads, publish regularly, and jet-set on book tours.
 A few.
 Mostly men.
 But maybe that’s just my circle.

-Because teaching and advising in the language arts draw on the same creative energies as does writing, the well runs dry.
+Because teaching and advising in the language arts draw on the same creative energies as writing, the well runs dry for people teaching four to six courses a semester.
 Years, and then decades, pass, and my colleagues don’t quite manage to publish the way they’d hoped.
-They break their backs doing cartwheels to get tenure, which is basically permission to keep the job you’ve been doing above and beyond and brilliantly well.
-More and more often, the answer is no. Tenure is expensive and not on the university’s plan to dump mountains of student loan money into a few administrator’s pockets.
-So, my friends and their families have to pull up stakes, pull up roots, lick wounds, and compete with 300-500 other applicants for the next questionably desirable teaching gig.
-Especially if they’re married to other professors, quite a few couples end up living in different states.
-Over a beer, a tower of papers to grade looming under the lamplight at home, my enviably tenured writing professor friends say they’re going to retire early.
-Then, then, they’ll be able write.
+They break their backs doing cartwheels to get tenure, which is basically permission to keep the job you’ve been killing yourself to do brilliantly well.
+More and more often, the answer is no. Tenure is expensive, there are a few hundred hungry youngsters in line to do the job for less, and you aren’t part the university’s plan to siphon student loan money into administrator’s pockets.
+So, my professor friends and their families pull up stakes and compete with 300-500 other applicants for the next questionably desirable teaching gig.
+It’s not uncommon for dual-career couples to have to live in separate states.
+Avoiding the tower of papers to grade, my enviably tenured writing professor friends will have a beer with me and say they’re going to retire early.
+That’s when, they say, they’ll finally be able write.

 Option #1—Get a Real Job